Growing up as the only introvert in a house full of extroverts was hard. I thought I was “wrong” for needing solitude.

 The day of this particular incident, I knew I’d be travelling with my family to attend my cousin’s 21st birthday party the next day.
-Knowing my need to recharge, my plan was to spend the evening after my shift alone in my room, sleeping off my introvert hangover, and gathering my strength.
+Knowing my need to recharge, my plan was to spend the evening after my shift alone in my room, sleeping off my introvert hangover and gathering my strength for the party.

 As I returned home from work, my parents were sitting on the porch, listening to music.
 Like the dutiful daughter I was, I did what was expected of me and sat a while to visit.
 When I eventually tried to excuse myself, my dad said, “Where are you going?”

 “No, you’re not.
 You never spend any time with us,” or, at least he said something along those lines.
 Something that was meant to guilt-trip me into foregoing my much-needed alone time.

 I explained that if he wanted me to be pleasant at the party the next day, I’d need to take some time to be alone now.
 They could spend time with me now or later, but they couldn’t have it both ways.

 “Oh, come on!” retorted my dad (his classic catch phrase).
 Then it was followed by something like, “Don’t be so dramatic.”
 I was always “the dramatic one” with my need for quiet and solitude.

 That’s when I got up and ran away.

 Join the introvert revolution.
 When you subscribe to our emails, you’ll get weekly tips and relatable stories to help you embrace your introversion or sensitivity — and thrive.
 Feel empowered and finally see your nature as a good thing.
 Click here to subscribe.

 How Could My Parents Dismiss My Introvert Needs So Easily?